MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/usage-reports.md

 :::image type="content" source="media/usage-reports/usage-analytics.png" alt-text="A dashboard containing pie charts, graphs, and search analytics report data." lightbox="media/usage-reports/usage-analytics.png":::

-## How to get to the Microsoft Search usage reports
+## How to get to the Microsoft Search usage reports?

 1. In the Microsoft 365 admin center, select **Settings**, then select **Search and Intelligence**.
 2. On the **Search and Intelligence** page, select the **Insights** tab, and then select **Usage Analytics**.